devmarkusb/dev/apps/elements_of_programming/README.md

 ## Excercises

-1.1 don't see anything to do
+* 1.1 don't see anything to do

 ## Projects

-1.1 won't do, difficult, not anticipating much fun
+* 1.1 won't do, difficult, not anticipating much fun
+* 2.1 skipped, lack of motivation